jocosocial/twitarr/rest_documentation.md

 * limit=Integer - Optional (Default: 20) - How many tweets to get
 * author=username - Optional (Default: No Filter) - Filter by username specified
 * hashtag=hashtag - Optional (Default: No Filter) - Filter by hashtag
-* reactions=username - Optional (Default: No Filter) - Return only posts reacted by the username specified
 * mentions=username - Optional (Default: No Filter) - Filter by mentions of username specified
 * include_author=true - Optional (Default: false) - When filtering by mentions, include posts mentioning *or* written by the username specified
 * starred=true - Optional (Default: false) - Return only posts by starred users (You must be logged in for this to work.)